Code-Institute-Submissions/ms1gf/README.md

 **December 2019:** Added Eventyret's Bootstrap 4 extension.
 Type `!bscdn` in a HTML file to add the Bootstrap boilerplate.
 Check out the <a href="https://github.com/Eventyret/vscode-bcdn" target="_blank">README.md file at the official repo</a> for more options.

 --------
+Mentor questions:
+- how to make the vertical short line in the footer
+- Conversion to mobile
+- Why social media icons does not accept the radius?

+to do:
+how to cut shot the <hr> line break from the Technologies

 1- Skeleton
     a-Index
     b- About.HTML